QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 ==========

-When using programming by contract extensively, it is often necessary to classify ghost code for different purposes, and have this classification impacting run-time code generation.
-A very common case is to differenciate ghost code that can be activated at run-time and generate tests from ghost code that cannot be possibly compiled (because it's too slow, needs too much memory or references entities that have no body) but is nonetheless useful for the purpose of proof.
+When using programming by contract extensively, it is often necessary to classify assertion for different purposes, and have this classification impacting run-time code generation.
+A very common case is to differenciate assertions that can be activated at run-time and generate tests from assertions code that cannot be possibly compiled (because it's too slow, needs too much memory or references entities that have no body) but is nonetheless useful for the purpose of proof.